Relintai/pandemonium_engine_docs/usage/export/exporting_projects.md

 The output path is *relative to the project path* or *absolute*;
 **it does not respect the directory the command was invoked from**.

-The output file extension should match the one used by the Godot export process:
+The output file extension should match the one used by the Pandemonium export process:

 - Windows: `.exe`
 - macOS: `.zip` (from all platforms) or `.dmg` (only when exporting *from* macOS).